Abigail Martin (gymnast): 2025

 Martin made her return to competition following the Olympics in September 2025 when she was selected to compete at the 2025 Paris World Challenge Cup.
 She qualified for the vault and floor exercise finals, winning gold on vault.
 Later that month she was selected to represent Great Britain at the 2025 World Championships alongside Ruby Evans, Alia Leat, and Shantae-Eve Amankwaah.
 She qualified for the all-around final, where she finished 8th, and the floor exercise final, where she won her first world medal, a bronze.
 She was joined on the podium by teammate Ruby Evans, who took silver.

 In November 2025, she competed at the Memorial Arthur Gander tournament where she placed second.

+2026

+Martin attended English Championships where she won gold in the all-around competition, on vault and floor exercise, as well as bronze on the uneven bars and balance beam.
+She was selected to represent Great Britain at the 2026 American Cup alongside Emily Roper, Ruby Stacey, Oakley Banks, Sam Mostowfi and Sol Scott.
+The team placed fifth overall.
+In June, Martin was announced as part of the English team at the 2026 Commonwealth Games, alongside Alia Leat, Taeja James (later replaced by Shanna-Kae Grant), Ruby Stacey and Shantae-Eve Amankwaah.
+Martin helped the team win bronze and also qualified for the all-around, vault and floor exercise finals.
+She won silver on vault and floor exercise and finished 11th in the all-around.

+Martin was selected to represent Great Britain at the 2026 World Championships alongside Ruby Evans, Alice Kinsella, Becky Downie, Leat, and alternate Amankwaah.